Inverse0/CAVE_plot/README.md

 ## Usage
 - Modify the 'graph' parameter within the notebooks to alter the device or graph used in the experiment analyses.
 More details are provided within each notebook.
+- Run the notebook.
+If you encounter any formatting issues (such as font size), rerun the last cell to produce the correct plot.

+## Requirements
+- matplotlib
+- numpy
+- pandas

+These packages are necessary for running the notebooks.
+Ensure they are installed in your environment before proceeding with the usage instructions.